-HPRs - a minimum of 4 Stakes with at least 4 different

-A Panel: over a minimum period of 3 calendar years, and a maximum period of 5 calendar years, commencing from the date of appointment to the B Panel:
+- Pointers and Setters a minimum of 4 Trials. - HPRs a minimum of 4 Stakes with at least 4 different Judges. - (ii) A Panel: over a minimum period of 3 calendar years, and a maximum period of 5 calendar years, commencing from the